 Longevity - One of the most important aspects when installing and choosing a new trench drain is longevity.
 You don’t want to merely install the trench drain and have to re address drainage issues, warped grates or shifty channels in a 3 years.
 Proper installation is vital in the successful installation of any drainage system, yet it always starts with the product.
 Some drains have added features and functionalities which increase their success rate over time.

 Ease of installation is critical when choosing the right drain.
 Sure, you can save some money on an inferior product in the beginning, yet if it takes more time, labor and building materials to successfully install than the trade off doesn’t make sense.
 Drains come with different features which make installation cheaper and easier.
-The Swiftdrain 600 has anchors for rebar which prevent the drains from floating during installation.
+Some trench drains have anchors for rebar which prevent the drains from floating during installation.

 Quality products last over time.
 Cheaper polymers just don’t last as long as their HDPE, cast iron and concrete counterparts.
 Additionally, the water drained may enter our waterways so we want to choose materials that don’t leach into the drainage systems.